Toucaan/toucaan.research/README.md

 ---

-### Production demo
+### Demo

-Coincidentally, the [Red Goose](https://goose.red) website is a solid demo implementation of the Toucaan CSS Framework.
+Coincidentally, the [Red Goose](https://goose.red) website is a solid real life demo implementation of the Toucaan CSS Framework.

 ### About